cwhitelam/turbo-scores/BUNDLE_OPTIMIZATION.md

 2. Use the import optimizer regularly: `npm run analyze:imports`
 3. Check for large components: `npm run find-large-components`
 4. Periodically audit dependencies with `npm run analyze:packages`
+5. When adding new routes or features, implement preloading using the `usePreloadAssets` hook

 ## 🚀 Future Optimizations